uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

 Software:

     Commonly used software is available in a shared directory on the cluster at: /mnt/cryofs_applications.
-These applications include SBGrid and Alphafold.
+Up to date software information is located in the Supported Software section of the cluster documentation `https://uwcryoem.github.io <https://uwcryoem.github.io>`_
     Users may request additional software to be added to the cluster.
     Users may install additional software in their home directory.

 Security:

     HPC users must comply with all campus IT and Cybersecurity policies.
-Please see https://it.wisc.edu/ to review these policies.
-Completion of the Campus Cybersecurity Awareness training is required prior to using the cluster.
+Please review these policies `here. <https://it.wisc.edu>`_
     Using sensitive or restricted data such as PII or HIPAA data on the HPC cluster is not permitted.
-Please see the university policy on handling sensitive data https://it.wisc.edu/learn/handling-sensitive-university-data/ and UW System Administrative Policy 1031.
+Please see the university policy on handling sensitive data `here <https://it.wisc.edu/learn/handling-sensitive-university-data>`_ and UW System Administrative Policy 1031.

 Downtime and Maintenance: